NREL/HPC/docs/Documentation/Applications/starccm.md

 # Running STAR-CCM+ Software

-*Learn how to run STAR-CCM+ software on the the Eagle system.*
+*Learn how to run STAR-CCM+ software on the Eagle system.*

 For information about the software's features, see the [STAR-CCM+ website](https://mdx.plm.automation.siemens.com/star-ccm-plus).